rfitak/Circular_Biology/README.md

 # Circular Data in Biology
 This page is a tutorial to learn about and practice the statistical analysis of circular (orientation) data in biology.
-Circular statistics are often employed to analyze various types of biologic data that is described, for example, by angles (directions) or periodic processes (eg., circadian rhythyms or lunar cycles).
+Circular statistics are often employed to analyze various types of biologic data that are described, for example, by angles (directions) or periodic processes (eg., circadian rhythyms or lunar cycles).
 This tutorial is designed for use in R, which has already been introduced into this class.

 Before we begin, and in case you have not used GitHub before, GitHub is a useful resource for designing and sharing comuter code, tutorials, and data with others.
 Below, will be various text describing the steps to be performed.
 Additionally, you will encounter gray boxes.
 These gray boxes contain the actual code that can be used in R.  Lines of code that are ignored by R begin with an hashtag (#), and the other lines contain the commands.
 For example:
 ```R